davidkonrad/SimplyDialogs/README.md

 Opera, Firefox and Edge (Linux & Windows 10).

 Use simplydialogs if you just need some dialogs on a minimalistic webpage - or want a quick alternative to the built-in dialogs or modals provided by your favourite framework, like Bootstrap, Tailwind or similar.
-You customize the layout so it get the look of your theme / framework.
+You can customize the layout so it get the look of your theme / framework.

 * No dependencies; using native &lt;dialog> element and unicode</li>
 * Truly blocking interaction with background